adrianclo/meaR/README.md

 <hr>

 ## Purpose
-For these reasons, this repository contains a collection of functions to extract, visualize and analyze MEA data, specifically from <a href = "https://www.multichannelsystems.com/products/vitro-mea-systems">MultiChannel Systems</a>. <br>
+For these reasons, this repository contains a collection of R functions to extract, visualize and analyze MEA data, specifically from <a href = "https://www.multichannelsystems.com/products/vitro-mea-systems">MultiChannel Systems</a>. <br>
 <b><font color="red">Note, that the script is in continuous development</font></b> and earlier versions have been used for the following papers:

 - <b>Lo AC</b>, Rajan N, Gastaldo D, Telley L, Hilal ML, Buzzi A, Simonato M, Achsel T, Bagni C (accepted).
 Absence of RNA-binding protein FXR2P prevents prolonged phase of kainate-induced seizures. <i>EMBO Rep</i>